 I am a qualified Speech and Language therapist.
 I have enjoyed working with adults on a stroke ward, transgender adult and adults with learning disabilities.
 I have also worked with children in specialist schools, with hearing impairment and delayed language.
 I specialise in delivering Dementia Awareness, Stroke Aware, Care Certificate and Management training.

 Outside of work, my beautiful son keeps me busy and I love interior design.
 I hope to continue within Joint Training as long as the learners keep welcoming a Black Country girl into Shropshire!

-I joined the Joint Training team in 2015 as a MAPA® (Management of Actual or Potential Aggression) trainer.
-My passion is to share my skills and knowledge to empower people to positively support people who can go into crisis and become challenging.
+I joined the Joint training team in 2015 as a MAPA® (Management of Actual or Potential Aggression) trainer.
+In 2018 I was delighted to become Learning Disability lead where I am able to share my experience, knowledge and skills.

-I hold the following qualifications relevant to this role L5 Diplomas in Leadership in Health & Social Care and Children and Young People Services, City & Guild Certificate in Training and Education and MAPA Advanced Physical Skills Instructor.
+I hold the following qualifications relevant to my role, L5 Diploma in Leadership in Health & Social Care, City & Guilds Certificate in Training and Education, Qualified Teacher Status and MAPA® Advanced Physical Skills Instructor.

-Outside of work I love all things sporty particularly, running, football, cricket, getting out in the countryside and walking.
-Fortunately this offsets my other passion for food and drink particularly cheese, crisps and beer.
-Finally I have a big passion for travel and have been fortunate enough to go to some amazing countries and meet some amazing people.
+Outside work, I love all things sporty particularly running, cricket, Derby County FC and getting out in the countryside and walking.
+Fortunately this offsets my other passion for food and drink particularly cheese, lasagne, crisps and real ale.
+Finally I have a big passion for travel and have been fortunate enough to visit some wonderful countries and meet some incredible people.

 I started working with Joint Training Team in 2004.
 My specialism within the team is the delivery of Mental Capacity Act, Deprivation of Liberty Safeguards and Autism training.